The Modern Day 4.0 and 1600 SAT Score Student Is No Longer Impressive

 Whereas a top academic index would simply mean top grades and test scores, nowadays that’s no longer the case.
 Too many students have 4.0’s and strong SAT scores to make those academic stats the norm, and instead you now have to do much more on top of that to get in.

 The same goes for extracurricular activities.
 Back then, being involved in school activities and well-rounded was enough to merit a strong extracurricular score.
-But now, the standards are much higher and you need a unique and differentiated angle to get in, including developing a strong “hook” and standing out from the rest of the applicants out there.
+But now, the standards are much higher and you need a unique and differentiated angle to get in, including developing a strong theme or “hook” and stand out from the rest of the applicants out there.

 An Asian student who wants to study biology and become a doctor?
 Good luck.
 Those applicants are a dime a dozen and playing that card will significantly diminish your odds of admission.
+In order to get into the top universities, you need a winning formula to stand out and separate yourself from the hundreds of thousands of students out there.
 Trust us, we’ve seen it happen time and time again.

-At AdmissionSight, we’ve consistently placed students into the top universities every year.
+At AdmissionSight, we’ve consistently placed students into the top universities every year with a 75% track record of getting students into Ivy League, Stanford, or top tier schools – that’s 3 out of every 4 students that we work with.
 We understand both the level of competition that Ivy-bound students are competing against and the type of academic/extracurricular profile that is necessary to gain a spot at these coveted universities.
 And we can certainly tell you that the bar is much higher than you may expect.
 Getting a strong GPA and SAT score only scratches the tip of the iceberg.

 Academic Competitions and Unique Extracurriculars

-Just to give an example, let’s take the Intel Science and Engineering Fair (ISEF), for instance.
+Just to give an example, let’s take a look at the Regeneron Science and Engineering Fair (ISEF), for instance.
 Many students prepare early on to qualify for this national competition, which would dramatically raise your academic profile in the eyes of the admissions officers.

 • Where do you even start?

-• How do you run experiments to conduct award winning research?
+• How do you run experiments to conduct award winning academic research?

-• How do you know which types research project to take on?
+• How do you know which types research project will maximize my chances of winning?

 • How do you write your research paper to increase your odds of getting regional or national recognition?